TheMC47/bundestagswahl-db-project/load-testing/README.md

 | Q6      | Knappste Sieger  | /knappste_sieger                        |

 ### Tests
-All tests ran a total of five minutes.
+All tests ran a total of five minutes (CPU: Intel i7-8750H (12) @ 4.100GHz, RAM:
+12GB), OS: Manjaro Linux x86_64, 4.19.217-1-MANJARO).
 No request failed.
-The detailed results for each test can be found in `TEST_NUMBER.html`
+The detailed results for each test can be found in `TEST_NUMBER.html`.

 | Test Number  | Number of users | Wait-time (seconds) | Number of Requests | Requests per second |
 |--------------|-----------------|---------------------|--------------------|---------------------|